 Patterns Available On Crewel Ghoul

-I’m sharing all of the free embroidery patterns I’ve made here on Crewel Ghoul so that you can more easily find them and pick the ones you’d like to make!
-I’ll try and keep this post updated whenever I make any new ones.
+This list features free embroidery patterns that are available on Crewel Ghoul.
 If you enjoy these free embroidery designs, please check out my shop where I have more pdf patterns and embroidery kits to try!
-All of the patterns listed below are relatively easy embroidery patterns, and they are available to download and print out.
+All of the patterns listed below are relatively easy embroidery patterns.
+There’s a good mix of simple and more elaborate designs, but all of them are beginner friendly and come with clear instructions to make them.
+All of them are available to download and print out.
 Please use them for personal use only!

 This one may look complicated, but all of the stitches are relatively easy to do in this desert moon embroidery!